MrFogg866/project-1/README.md

-### Testing
+## Testing

 - Each pages responsiveness is tested using chrome development tools & lighthouse the 3 pages results are shown below

 ![Alt text](../project-1/assets/image/lighthouse-castles.png)
 ![Alt text](../project-1/assets/image/lighthouse-sign-up.png)

+I have tested my site on multiple devices.
+These include:

+- iPhone SE (375 x 667)
+- iPhone XR plus (414 x 896)
+- ipad mini (768 x 1024)
+- iPad air (820 x 1180)
+- nest hub max (1280 x 800)

-with the aim to allow the website/pages to resize itself and fit to any device as small as a iphone se (375 x 667) upto a nest hub max (1280 x 800) to allow for a great user experience.
+the aim is to allow the website to resize itself and fit to any device as small as a iphone se (375 x 667) upto a nest hub max (1280 x 800) to allow for a great user experience.